Leslie Wilson (politician): Freemasonry

 Wilson was a freemason.
 He was initiated into the craft in the Lodge Ionic No. 65, in Sydney, while serving as an aide-de-camp to Harry Rawson.
 When he returned to England, in 1909, he became a member of Navy Lodge No. 2612.
 He became Senior Warden of the Lodge in 1913 and Worshipful Master in 1917.
 He was the Primus Master of Old Pauline Lodge No. 3969 consecrated on Friday 18 July 1919.
 In 1922 he was appointed Junior Grand Warden of the United Grand Lodge of England and District Grand Master of Bombay in the following year.
 To this day there is a Lodge in Pune, Leslie Wilson Lodge No. 4880 EC, named for him.
 When he was appointed Governor of Queensland, he became Grand Master of Queensland's Grand Lodge serving for 12 years.
 After arriving in Brisbane aboard the RMS Otranto (1925) on Monday, 13 June 1932, Wilson proceeded to the Queensland Parliament House, where he was sworn in as the 15th Governor of Queensland and representative of His Majesty King George V. At the Regular Meeting of Lamington Lodge, No. 110 UGLQ, held on Thursday, 6 July 1933, a motion was passed that RW Brother Wilson PDGM (Bombay), PGD (England) be accepted as a joining Brother to Lamington Lodge.
 The Master read a letter from the United Grand Lodge of Queensland, dated Wednesday, 14 June, covering a special dispensation to ballot at the same meeting.
 After the ballot, the Master declared Wilson was duly elected a member of Lamington Lodge.
 The following year, on Wednesday, 25 July 1934, Wilson was invested and installed as the Grand Master of the United Grand Lodge of Queensland.
 He was proclaimed as the Grand Master for the last time, on Wednesday, 24 July 1945, marking his entry upon his twelfth year as the Grand Master.

 Honours

-Wilson was appointed a Companion of the Order of St Michael and St George in 1916, a Knight Grand Commander of the Order of the Indian Empire in 1923, a Knight Grand Commander of the Order of the Star of India in 1929 and a Knight Grand Cross of the Order of St Michael and St George in 1937.
+Wilson was appointed a Companion of the Order of St Michael and St George 6 September 1916, a Knight Grand Commander of the Order of the Indian Empire 31 October 1923, a Knight Grand Commander of the Order of the Star of India 26 February 1929 and a Knight Grand Cross of the Order of St Michael and St George 2 July 1937.

+Wilson locomotive: A WCG-1 class Indian locomotive of the GIPR (locomotive plate no 4502), which is on display at the National Rail museum is named after Leslie Wilson.

+Wilson Garden: A locality in Bangalore, called Wilson Garden, is named after Leslie Wilson.

+Wilson Point: The higehest point in Mahabaleshwar is named after Wilson.
+Standing at 1439 m it is a popular view point and attracts a large number of tourist, especially during sunrise.